d1b1/d1b1.github.com/_articles/fractional-tools.md

 ---
 title:  What is Fractional.tools?
-subtitle: A perfect example of building a solution that leverages existing software.
+subtitle: An example of leveraging existing tools to deliver outcomes without a rebuild
 layout: default
 published: true
 order: 0